kittipan2206/music_playlist_app/README.md

 ## License

-Released under the MIT License.
-See LICENSE file for details.
+MIT License.
+See LICENSE for details.